 Monitor your trade

 Using the platform app, monitor your trade position with charts and other interactive tools.
 You can control your trade future by setting limits on your trade, such as a stop-loss or take-profit order.
 These order types can help limit your losses or allow you to cash out some of your investment as it goes up (or down).

 Most platforms let you set alerts on price movements, so make sure to create a few alerts to let you know what is happening with your trade even when you are not actively looking at charts.

 Close your trade

 When you’ve decided to complete your trade (sell), you can sell your current position(s) and close out the trade.
 It’s important to take notes in a trading journal of how it went and what you’d do differently next time.
 Over time, this can help you develop more skills in trading gold.

 What drives the price of gold?

 Gold is one of the most desirable of all precious materials, and its supply is relatively limited.
-The amount of gold being introduced to the market every year from mining is small in comparison to the amount of gold already being traded.
+The amount being introduced to the market every year from mining is small compared to the amount of gold already being traded.

 Trading gold successfully requires you to understand these factors and how they impact the value of gold over time.

 Gold values often don’t correlate with the stock market.
 That’s one reason why gold is a popular investment for hedging against inflation and unrest.
 When economic conditions become troubling, traditional stocks tend to drop in value.
 Many investors then move into the gold market.